Troubleshooting & FAQ

 Is my content used to train AI models?
 No, never.
 Your library is private.
 We don't sell it, mine it, or train on it.

 What is MCP, and why does it matter?
 Model Context Protocol is the open standard AI tools use to reach external sources.
 Connect your library once and your AI can pull the right prompt, rule, or doc on demand — no copy-paste.
-Free and unlimited for individuals.
+Free for individuals, with 2,500 pulls a month (30,000 on Individual Plus).

 Can I bring in prompts I already have?

 Yes.
-Drag in files or a .zip, or point us at a public GitHub repo, and everything lands auto-detected as the right type to review and save.
+Drag in files or a .zip, or point us at a GitHub repo, and everything lands auto-detected as the right type to review and save.
+For a private repo, paste a GitHub token with Contents: read — we use it for that one import and never store it.

 Can I get my data out?